eduarbo/chrome-devtools-themes/README.md

 ## Contributing to Template Source

 All template files are located in the `/less` directory.
 Files beginning with an `_` indicate template partials.
-They are imported via `build.less`.
+They are imported via `build-stable.less`.
 Any addition/removal of template partials should be reflected in the build file.

 ## Changing Themes